Negative moment of inertia and rotational instability of gluon plasma: Thermodynamics and velocity at the boundary.

-Several theoretical approaches to rigidly rotating gluon plasma~\cite{Huang:2020dtn,Fujimoto_2021xix} express its thermodynamic properties as a function of the angular frequency $\Omega$, suggesting independence (or a mild dependence) of the thermodynamics on the size of the system perpendicular to the axis of rotation~\cite{Fujimoto_2021xix}.
-However, first-principle numerical simulations indicate that the size dependence is very pronounced~\cite{Braguta_2020biu,Braguta_2021jgn} (see also discussion in Ref.~\cite{Chernodub_2016kxh}).
-Moreover, it appears that the thermodynamics of the slowly rotating system can be expressed as a function of the velocity of the system at the boundary~\eq{eq_V_R}.
-This statement, valid at least in the $O(\Omega^2)$ order, implies that the thermodynamic variables incorporate angular frequency only via the common product $\Omega R$~\footnote{I.e., pressure does not depend on the combination $\Omega/ \Lambda_{\mathrm{QCD}}$.}.
+Several theoretical approaches to rigidly rotating gluon plasma~\cite{Huang:2020dtn, Fujimoto_2021xix} express its thermodynamic properties as a function of the angular frequency $\Omega$, suggesting independence (or a mild dependence) of the thermodynamics on the system size in directions perpendicular to the axis of rotation~\cite{Fujimoto_2021xix}.
+However, first-principle numerical simulations indicate that the transverse size dependence is very pronounced~\cite{Braguta_2020biu, Braguta_2021jgn} (see also discussion in Ref.~\cite{Chernodub_2016kxh} and the explicit derivation for a bosonic system in Ref.~\cite{Ambrus:2023bid}).
+Moreover, it appears that the thermodynamic potentials of the slowly rotating system incorporate angular frequency only via the common product $\Omega R$ given by Eq.~\eq{eq_V_R}.\footnote{I.e., pressure does not depend on the combination $\Omega/ \Lambda_{\mathrm{QCD}}$.}

-Neglecting a shape change for the slowly rotating plasma, the moment of inertia can be taken as an $\Omega$-independent quantity, $I= I(T,R)$.\footnote{Hereafter, subleading terms in angular frequency $\Omega$ are neglected.} Then, the thermodynamic relation~\eq{eq_moment_inertia} implies that
+We neglect a shape change of the slowly rotating plasma, thus assuming that the mass density $\rho_0$, which represents the number of degrees of freedom that couple to rigid rotation, is a coordinate- and $\Omega$-independent quantity~\cite{LL5}.
+Then the moment of inertia does not depend on $\Omega$:

+where $F_0 \equiv F^{\text{(lab)}}(\Omega = 0) < 0$ is the free energy of the non-rotating gas.
+The dimensionless coefficient $K_2$ in Eq.~\eq{eq_I_T_Omega} has a sense of a specific moment of inertia.
+It is a non-extensive quantity that corresponds to the moment of inertia of the system normalized by the system size and its free energy in the non-rotating state.
+The expected insensitivity of this quantity on the size of the system is particularly useful as it allows us to check the volume independence of our results.